The Inaugural In Plain Sight portrait of Averil Deverell BL and Frances Kyle BL has now been unveiled. Click below to find out more.

 The In Plain Sight initiative was created in response to a notable under-representation of female subjects displayed in the collections of The Bar of Ireland and The Honorable Society of King’s Inns – despite the existence of numerous influential women in law.
 This joint project aims to commission additional portraiture of female subjects from the profession and judiciary, to hang principally along with the existing collection at King’s Inns.

-Artist Emma Stroude has been announced as the 2022 In Plain Sight recipient; and is now embarking on the commission of Frances Kyle and Averil Deverell, who were the first women to be called to the Irish Bar in 1921 following the enactment of the Sex Disqualification (Removal) Act 1919.
+In 2022, artist Emma Stroude was announced as the 2022 In Plain Sight recipient.
+Emma completed a commission of Frances Kyle and Averil Deverell, who were the first women to be called to the Irish Bar in 1921 following the enactment of the Sex Disqualification (Removal) Act 1919.

 Emma was chosen following a selection process and in consultation with the Director of the Royal Hibernian Academy (RHA).

 Amongst her various exhibitions both here and abroad, Emma was the 2021 Winner of the Irish Arts Review Ireland-U.S. Council Portraiture Award (pictured).
-Her work can be viewed at http://emmastroude.com/
+Her work can be viewed at emmastroude.com.

-Only three portraits of women currently hang in the Honorable Society of King’s Inns:
+Four portraits of women in law now hang in King’s Inns:

 Portrait of Ms. Justice Mary Laffoy, former Supreme Court Judge

 by Hetty Lawlor

 Educated at University College Dublin and later the King’s Inns, Mary Laffoy was called to the Bar on in 1971 and took Silk in 1987.
 She was appointed as a High Court judge in 1995 and remained in that position until 2013 when she was appointed as a judge to the Supreme Court.
 She retired from that position in 2017.

 She is most well known for presiding over the Commission to Inquire into Child Abuse 1999-2003, a position she resigned from in 2003.